Research & Advanced Study

 Our academic travel programs provide opportunities to deepen students’ understanding of language, culture, and history.
 Each is linked with its own dedicated Spring Intensive and requires academic work alongside the travel.
 We treat these opportunities as academic programs rather than sightseeing tours.
 Current travel programs include:

 - Language immersion-based opportunities at El Centro de Lenguas y Educacíon Intercultural in Granada, Spain, and Le Centre Méditerranéen d’Études Françaises in Cap d’Ail, France.

 - Community development and global issues-based programs in India and Tanzania.
 Some priority is given to students who have pursued related coursework in English and history electives, such as Modern India and The History of Decolonization.

-- The program in Italy is primarily for Latin students or those who have taken the history elective on Ancient Rome, since the focus of the program is entirely on classical Rome.
+- The program in Italy is primarily for Latin students since the focus of the program is entirely on classical Rome.

 - The Senior Scholars program is a highly selective and demanding program for students who are interested in pursuing scholarly work in the humanities.
 Students develop their research skills and capacity for philosophical inquiry as they design and pursue a year-long independent project that culminates in a formal written paper and an accompanying public oral presentation.
 Recent topics include the adverse effects of aid to West Africa, the politics of oppression as viewed through the War on Drugs, American housewives and the space race, and the otherizing and commodification of black female sexuality.